ansul2k/cloud-simulator/Readme.md

 ### What is CloudSim Plus?

 CloudSim Plus is a modern, up-to-date, full-featured and fully documented simulation framework.
-It’s easy to use and extend, enabling modeling, simulation, and experimentation of Cloud computing infrastructures and application services.
+Itâ€™s easy to use and extend, enabling modeling, simulation, and experimentation of Cloud computing infrastructures and application services.
 It allows developers to focus on specific system design issues to be investigated, without concerning the low-level details related to Cloud-based infrastructures and services.

 ## Instructions to run the Simulation